Take the online course endorsed by the state of Tennessee and receive your Tennessee Hunter Education Certification of Completion.

 * "Direct Supervision" means the adult must be in position to take immediate control of the hunting device at all times.

-Tennessee currently offers an online-only hunter education course to resident students who are 21 years of age and older.
+Tennessee currently offers an online-only hunter education course to resident students who are 9 years of age and older.
 Students must complete the course, along with all chapter quizzes and the final exam.
-Once complete, you will print off your Completion Certificate and submit it along with the TWRA field day exemption type 013 permit in order to legally be certified.
-Your permanent hunter education card will be mailed to you by TWRA.
+Once complete, you will print off your Certificate of Completion.

 A Tennessee hunting license is required for anyone who hunts game by any method, or assists another person to hunt game.
 Licenses can be purchased from the TWRA or other distributors across the state - they go on sale on February 18th each year, and are valid until the last day of February on the following year.
 Fees vary depending on residency, age, and the type of license.
 Lifetime licenses are available to residents of Tennessee, and these licenses do not expire.
 For more information on Tennessee Hunting Licenses, please consult the TWRA website at www.state.tn.us/trwa/.